Paid Leave & Longevity

 Group Health & Life Insurance Program

 MEDICAL INSURANCE- The City provides all regular full-time employees and regular part-time employees who consistently work an average of over 30 hours per week over a 12 month period, a health care insurance plan, currently with Blue Cross Blue Shield.
 The City pays the employee's premium and half the additional cost of any dependent coverage.
+Working spouses are eligible for coverage provided they are not eligible for medical insurance through their employer.

 VISION CARE– In conjunction with the City’s health insurance program, the City provides vision care benefits through Vision Blue.
 Eye exams are available from Vision Blue providers once every 12 months ($10 copayment per visit), frames are available every 24 months while lenses and or contacts are available once every 12 months (portion of cost covered varies depending upon selected items and whether contacts are “necessary” to correct vision).